I have never once thought that blogging could be detrimental to your health, but just lately, I have come to think that it could be.

 And this was my epiphany… maybe my goals are wrong?

-Something has to be wrong with me, for on a bad day my enthusiasm wanes.
+Something must be wrong with me, for on a bad day my enthusiasm wanes.
 All that wonderful optimism seems to leave the building.

 I have been thinking about this year and it is clear that I must come up with some resolutions that work before the men in white coats come to take me away!